 Appropriate Regional Facility - The Department of Social Services shall designate any facility as an appropriate regional facility if the facility is approved in accordance with this section.
-Appropriate Regional Facilities (ARFs) are designed to provide 24/7 overnight residential services to stabilize acute psychiatric or behavioral health symptoms, evaluate treatment needs, and develop a crisis stabilization plan affording the ability for individuals to be stabilized closer to home.

 To be designated as an appropriate regional facility, a facility must:

-- 1. Have the capacity for overnight residential services necessary to stabilize acute psychiatric or behavioral symptoms and evaluate treatment needs; - 2.
-Have the capacity to admit individuals twenty-four hours a day, seven days a week; - 3.
-Have the capacity to develop crisis stabilization plan for each individual admitted; - 4.
-Have on-site personnel twenty-four hours a day and seven days per week, and have medical personnel available, including by electronic communication, twenty-four hours a day and seven days a week.

-- 5. Have the ability to document daily interactions with or observation of the individual by treatment staff of the facility; and - 6.
-Comply with other requirements determined by the department by rule promulgated in accordance with chapter 1-26.
+- (1) Have the capacity for overnight residential services necessary to stabilize acute psychiatric or behavioral symptoms and evaluate treatment needs; - (2) Have the capacity to admit individuals twenty-four hours a day, seven days a week; - (3) Have the capacity to develop crisis stabilization plan for each individual admitted; - (4) Have on-site personnel twenty-four hours a day and seven days per week, and have medical personnel available, including by electronic communication, twenty-four hours a day and seven days a week. - (5) Have the ability to document daily interactions with or observation of the individual by treatment staff of the facility; and - (6) Comply with other requirements determined by the department by rule promulgated in accordance with chapter 1-26.

-(SDCL § 27A-10-1.2 (2))
+(SDCL § 27A-1-1.2 (2))